Translate Malayalam video to English | AI tool | HeyGen

 Best practices for Malayalam to English video translation

 Start with clear Malayalam audio.
-Reducing background noise improves transcription quality and leads to more accurate English translations.
+Reducing background noise improves transcription quality and results in more accurate English translations.

 Review the Malayalam transcript before translating to fix names, terminology, or unclear phrases.
 Decide whether subtitles or voice translation best suit your audience.
 Subtitles work well for mobile viewing and social platforms, while voiceovers are often better for training and presentations.